fergald/explainer-bfcache-ccns/README.md

 all documents with CCNS
 takes several steps.

-### New API to monitor authentication impacting events
+### New API to monitor authorization impacting events

 We propose an [API][api] that would give documents more control over when they are evicted from BFCache by allowing them to declare